Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Results

 As the photothermal absorption is slow compared to the optomechanically induced dynamics, we include the shift and bistability of the optical resonance in our analysis by treating it as an additional static detuning of the cavity.
-The cavity detuning $\Delta$ is therefore modified to $\Delta' = \Delta-\alpha n_\text{cav}$ with $\alpha$ being the photothermal frequency-pull factor.
-To find $n_\text{cav}$ for a given detuning, we insert $\Delta'$ in the steady-state solution of the equation-of-motion of the averaged complex light amplitude $\langle\hat{a}\rangle$ as obtained from input-output formalism \cite{gardiner1985input}.
-This leads to a third order polynomial equation in the cavity photon number $n_\text{cav}$:
+The cavity detuning $\Delta$ is therefore modified to $\Delta' = \Delta-\alpha n_\text{cav}$ with $\alpha$ being the photothermal frequency-pull factor. \firstrevision{To find $n_\text{cav}$ for a given detuning, we insert $\Delta'$ in the steady-state solution of the equation-of-motion of the complex light amplitude $\hat{a}$ as obtained from input-output formalism \cite{gardiner1985input}

+with cavity input coupling $\kappa_\text{ex}$ and complex input field amplitude $\hat{a}_\text{in}$.
+Squaring and averaging Eq.~\ref{equation:eoma} on both sides leads to a third-order polynomial equation in the cavity photon number $n_\text{cav}$:}